etkecc/buscarron/internal/sub/ext/etkecc/testdata/full/on-premises/no-questions/onboarding.md

 Hello!

-We're happy to announce that your Matrix server on example.com is now fully operational and ready for you to use! 🎉 Here's all the essential information you need for a smooth onboarding experience:
+Great news — your Matrix server on example.com is up and running and ready to use! 🎉 Below is everything you need to get started:

 **Server Links**